MarkD833/RCBUS-68xxx/README.md

 The RCBus specification doesn't specifically mention the 68000 in the backplane signal assignments table so there may be a bit of wiggle room on the pins used.
 I will detail the RCBus 80-pin signal assignments once I have something more concrete - most likely once the next iteration of the boards gets produced as I will remove the private connector between the 68000 and the ROM/RAM board.

 ## Zilog compatability
 There is no intention to support any Zilog specific chips such as the PIO, SIO, CTC or KIO as their signals and timing are just too different.
 The PIO and SIO have equivalents in the 68230 and 68681 chips.
 The KIO has a sort-of equivalent in the 68901.
-The CTC may not be needed as the 68230 and 68681 have their own timers.
+A  CTC type chip may not be needed as the 68230 and 68681 have their own timers and the 68901 has 4 simple timers.

 ## RCBus memory space
 My 68000 design partially decodes blocks of memory within the 68000 address range as follows:
 | Address Range | Signal |
 | :---- | :---- |